LiYiMingM/PKU-MVHumans/README.md

 <div align="center">

-<h1> A High-Detail Dataset for High-Fidelity Human Performance Modeling and Rendering
+<h1> A Multi-View Dataset for High-Fidelity Human Performance Modeling and Rendering

 </h1>